seancorfield/next-jdbc/doc/tips-and-tricks.md

 When you use `:return-keys true` with `execute!` or `execute-one!` (or you use `insert!`), PostgreSQL returns the entire inserted row (unlike nearly every other database that just returns any generated keys!).

+The default result set builder for `next.jdbc` is `as-qualified-maps` which uses the `.getTableName()` method on `ResultSetMetaData` to qualify the columns in the result set.
+While some database drivers have this information on hand from the original SQL operation, PostgreSQL's JDBC driver does not and it performs an extra SQL query to fetch table names the first time this method is called for each query.
+If you want to avoid those extra queries, and you can live with unqualified column names, you can use `as-unqualified-maps` as the result set builder instead.

 If you have a query where you want to select where a column is `IN` a sequence of values, you can use `col = ANY(?)` with a native array of the values instead of `IN (?,?,?,,,?)` and a sequence of values.

 What does this mean for your use of `next.jdbc`?
 In `plan`, `execute!`, and `execute-one!`, you can use `col = ANY(?)` in the SQL string and a single primitive array parameter, such as `(int-array [1 2 3 4])`.
 That means that in `next.jdbc.sql`'s functions that take a where clause (`find-by-keys`, `update!`, and `delete!`) you can specify `["col = ANY(?)" (int-array data)]` for what would be a `col IN (?,?,?,,,?)` where clause for other databases and require multiple values.